 Choosing the Right Toothbrush

-Using the right toothbrush is crucial for preventing further sensitivity.
-Opt for a soft-bristled brush that is gentle on both your gums and enamel, reducing the risk of aggravating sensitive teeth.
-Brushing too hard can wear down your enamel, so combine gentle strokes with a soft brush to keep your teeth healthy.
-Remember to replace your toothbrush every three to four months or sooner if the bristles start to fray.
+Choosing the right toothbrush is important if you want to avoid more sensitivity.
+Go for a soft-bristled toothbrush that’s gentle on your gums and enamel to prevent making sensitive teeth worse.
+Don’t brush too hard because vigorous brushing can wear down your enamel—use gentle strokes instead.
+Also, make sure to replace your toothbrush every three to four months or sooner if the bristles start to fray.

 Avoiding Acidic Foods and Drinks